PerrineKergoat/Data_Visualization/README.md

 #### Species
 ![Species](./assets/species_per_extinct_category.png)

 Here we show the number of species per category of extinction.
 We can see for each category the repartition of the species.
-We kept the top 10 species and merged all others into a "Others" category for a better visualization.
+We kept the top 10 species and merged all others into a "Other" category for a better visualization.

 Here is a list of the categories abbreviations:
 - `CR`: Critically Endangered